PyO3/pyo3/guide/src/function.md

     # });
     ```

-    When the functions are called, warnings will be displayed:
+    When the functions are called as the following, warnings will be displayed.

     ```python
     import warnings